History and Historic Sites of the Valley * Then and Now Photos * Lost Crescenta

-In 1885, two immigrant French winemakers, George Le Mesnager and Pierre Durancette purchased land in Dunsmore Canyon from Dr. Benjamin B. Briggs, the founder of La Crescenta.
+In 1885, two immigrant French winemakers, Georges Le Mesnager and Pierre Durancette purchased land in Dunsmore Canyon from Dr. Benjamin B. Briggs, the founder of La Crescenta.
 They had a winery in downtown Los Angeles, planted vines on their new acreage shipping the grapes to Los Angeles for processing.
-In 1905, Georges' son, Louis, built the unique two story stone barn with winery storage on the ground floor.
+In 1905, Georges' son, Louis, began building the unique two story stone barn with winery storage on the ground floor.
+It was finished after several different "campaigns" in 1915.
 Prohibition brought an end to the wine business but the Le Mesnagers continued to sell table grapes and make a non-alcoholic brandy drink.After Prohibition ended, a disastrous fire in 1933 burned the property, leaving only the stonework.
 The Le Mesnager family rebuilt the barn adding living quarters on the second floor and moved into the property.
-The 700+ property was acquired by the City of Glendale in 1888 and is now Deukmejian Wilderness Park located at 3429 Markridge Road, Glendale, CA. The vineyard has 71 grapevines which were planted in 2004 and are maintained by the Stonebarn Vineyard Conservancy which is a part of the Historical Society of the Crescenta Valley.
+The 700+ acre property was acquired by the City of Glendale in 1986 and is now Deukmejian Wilderness Park located at 3429 Markridge Road, Glendale, CA. The vineyard has 81 grapevines which have been planted since 2004 and are maintained by the Stone Barn Vineyard Conservancy which is a part of the Historical Society of the Crescenta Valley.

 - Advance notice of special events, field trips and classes